-How did a quasi-stop-gap EP, with half of its tracks glorified out-takes and the rest cast-offs that didn’t fit in anywhere else, turn into one of the best short-form things I’ve done?
+How did a stopgap EP — with half of its tracks glorified out-takes and the rest cast-offs that didn’t fit in anywhere else — turn into one of the best short-form things I’ve ever done?
 Your guess is as good as mine.

-The synth kick drum “loop” on Judas Goat was played manually in real-time.
-I recorded the initial synth part to a click track on the mixer, only to discover after the fact that when I made a loop on the synth it didn’t sync up with my mixer’s idea of the same tempo.
-I had no choice but to play the kick drum part with one finger all the way through the song, without the convenience of playing it once and looping it.
-That was pretty funny.
+The kick drum “loop” that runs through Judas Goat was played manually in real-time.
+I recorded the initial non-percussive synth part to a click track on the mixer.
+Then I made a drum loop loop on the synth and found out it didn’t sync up with my mixer’s idea of the exact same tempo.
+So making a loop and dropping it into the mix after the fact was out of the question.
+I had to play the kick part with one finger all the way through the song.
+It was pretty funny.

-The song itself is the only synth-based thing on the CD.
-It feels like a pretty big shift from anything on GROWING SIDEWAYS or WHO YOU ARE NOW, though I’m not sure how to explain why.
-It’s at even more stripped-down than those songs (which is saying something), and at the same time somehow richer.
-That ending, with its backwards electric guitar and processed vocals, isn’t like anything I’d ever thought to try before.
+That song is the only synth-based thing on the CD.
+It feels like a pretty big shift from anything on GROWING SIDEWAYS or WHO YOU ARE NOW.
+I’m not sure how to explain it.
+It’s even more stripped-down than some of the songs on those albums, which is saying something.
+There are moments when almost everything drops out of the mix and my voice is supported by nothing but the synthesized kick drum.
+At the same time, it’s got a different sort of depth to it.
+The ending, with layers of backwards electric guitar and processed vocals, is still one of my favourite moments in any song I’ve recorded.
+It wasn’t quite like anything I’d ever thought to try before.

-I’m not normally one to rework my own songs after they’ve been recorded to my satisfaction, but in January of 2005 I was putting together a set list for a solo gig — the only one I played between the Guys with Dicks dinner banquet fiasco in 2002 and the first Mackenzie Hall show in 2010 — and I thought it would be interesting to give the synth-based Skinny Ditch a different arrangement for electric guitar.
-It gave me an opportunity to finally put to use a guitar riff I’d been sitting on for about five years.
-It was supposed to be part of a song called “The Story”, written circa CHILDREN HAVE NO EYES, but I never got around to finishing it.
-I also worked up a few new songs for the show, one of which was an instrumental guitar piece improvised around a few melodic ideas (Ambient Guitar, since I couldn’t think of anything to replace the working title).
+I don’t often rework my own songs after they’ve been recorded, but in January of 2005 I was putting together a set list for a solo gig — the only one I played between the Guys with Dicks dinner banquet fiasco in 2002 and my first Mackenzie Hall show in 2010 — and I thought it would be interesting to give the synth-based Skinny Ditch a different arrangement for electric guitar.
+It gave me an opportunity to finally make use of a guitar riff I’d been sitting on for about five years.
+That idea was supposed to be part of a song called “The Story”.
+It was written during the time of CHILDREN HAVE NO EYES but I never got around to finishing it.
+I also worked up a few new songs for the show.
+One of them was an instrumental guitar piece that was improvised around a few melodic ideas.
+I called it Ambient Guitar, since I couldn’t think of anything to replace the working title.

-So, of course, I didn’t change those heads again after they were worn-in.
+So, of course, I didn’t change those heads after they were worn-in.
 At all.
 Ever.
-Well over a decade later, I’m still hitting those same G2s.
+Sixteen years later, I’ve still got those same G2s on my drums.

+Fidget was a song that snuck up on me.
+I threw it together in about five minutes after sitting on a few half-written bits for a while.
+I took the pieces I had and improvised around them while I was recording.
 I didn’t think of it as much more than filler to pad out the EP.
 The song had other ideas.
-I ended up spending more time on it than any of the other songs — messing with different sounds like handclaps and warped synth marimba (neither of which made it into the final mix), recording a fake Wurlitzer part and then trying to duplicate it note-for-note on piano when it became clear fake Wurly wasn’t quite the right sound.
+I ended up spending more time on it than any of the others.
+I messed around with different sounds like handclaps and warped synth marimba, neither of which made it into the final mix.
+I recorded a fake Wurlitzer part on the Korg Triton.
+Then I had to duplicate it note-for-note on piano when it became clear fake Wurly wasn’t the sound the song wanted.

 By the time I was finished triple-tracking most of my vocals, it was starting to sound like one of the best things I’d done in a long while.
 I never saw it coming.
-It kind of took on a life of its own — as if the song said, “You think you can just spit me out and forget about me?
+It just kind of took on a life of its own.
+It was as if the song said, “You think you can just spit me out and forget about me?
 We’ll see about that.”

 It changed my whole view of the EP.
-All at once it didn’t feel like a tossed-off collection of misfit songs anymore.
+It didn’t feel like a tossed-off collection of misfit songs anymore.
 It felt like it was just what it needed to be.
-In some strange way, an improvised mantra of, “She gone, she gone, whoa-oh-oh,” feels like the best climax there could have been, and the vocal triple-tracking would soon become something of a signature sound for me (starting over HERE), though I had no idea at the time.
+In some strange way, an improvised mantra of, “She gone, she gone, whoa-oh-oh,” felt like the best denouement there ever could have been.
+I wasn’t even sure who I was singing to, but I felt those words in my guts.
+She was gone, whoever she was, and she wasn’t coming back.
+And the vocal triple-tracking soon became something of a signature sound for me (starting over HERE), though I had no idea that was going to happen.

-I guess it’s a good thing I made this one count, because it ended up being the last short-form musical statement I would ever make.
-Lucky for me, the songs knew where they were supposed to end up all along, even when I wasn’t so sure myself.
+I guess it’s a good thing I made this one count, because it was the last short-form musical statement I would ever make.
+Lucky for me, the songs knew where they were supposed to end up all along.

 Skinny Ditch Redux